Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

 - After dataset was brought to analysis ready state it was analysed as required using excel formulars and pivot tables.

-- Dataset was was converted to csv file and imported into your SQL Server environment to write and validate your queries.
+- The dataset was converted to a CSV file and imported into the SQL Server environment.
+This process allowed for the execution and validation of SQL queries to extract insights from the data, enabling a deeper analysis of customer behavior and subscription trends."

-- The dataset was loaded into Power BI from the original Excel source file, enabling further analysis and visualization within the Power BI environment.
+- The data was loaded into Power BI from the original Excel source file.
+After loading, the data was transformed to ensure accuracy and consistency, which included steps like handling missing values, correcting data types, and creating calculated columns and measures.
+This transformation enabled comprehensive analysis and effective visualization within the Power BI environment.

-"Initial data preparation included verification of columns, handling missing values, and removing duplicates to bring the dataset into an analysis-ready state."

-When describing loading into Power BI, you might want to add that the data was further transformed for calculations and visualizatio

 ### Tasks
 ---